The Montero Family Serving college students in Japan with Cru

 • Bible studies

 It can take a long time for Japanese students to choose to accept Jesus.
 Not only because of all the obstacles mentioned, but often times students need to feel they belong to the community and build trust with Christians before they can consider becoming a Christ-follower themselves.
-Building friendships will be a big part of ministry there and that takes time.
-For this reason, Andy and I have the desire to serve beyond our 1-year STINT and do ministry in Japan long-term, God-willing.
+Building friendships is a big part of ministry here and that takes time.
+For this reason we have decided to be long-term staff here...

-We invite you to be a part of reaching the Japanese people with the gospel!
+We invite you to join us in being a part of reaching the Japanese people with the gospel!
+There are several ways you can be part of the mission:

 • Financial Partnership